The Right of Publicity

 Per Wikipedia the right of publicity, often called personality rights, is the right of an individual to control the commercial use of his or her name, image, likeness, or other unequivocal aspects of one’s identity.

 Can we avoid being held liable for infringing on one’s rights of publicity?
-Is a picture of Grandpa Munster found and archived by Google’s collection of images and reused herein an infringement?
+Is the picture of Grandpa Munster used on this website after being found and archived by Google’s collection of images and reused herein an infringement?
 Mr. Edward H. Rosenthal has the following to say on the subject…

 Under state laws, the person used must be a subject presented or discussed in the publication.
 See, e.g., Lane v.
 MRA Holdings, supra (“Girls Gone Wild” video); Cohn v.
 Nat’l Broad.
 Co., 50 N.Y.2d 885, 430 N.Y.S.2d 265 (1980) (use of Roy Cohn’s name in advertising TV movie about Senator Joseph McCarthy that included Cohn was permissible).
 In addition, the advertising must be limited to an explanation or illustration of the content of the publication.